mrmthornton/algs4/README.md

 Coursera - Princeton "Algorithms" course work

-This repository contains homework for course.
+This repository contains homework for the course.
 The repository is to facilitate work from multiple locations, NOT to share homework solutions.